Gregorius Nekschot: Blasphemy

-Following the murder of Theo van Gogh a debate arose in the Netherlands about the limits of freedom of speech.
-This debate became alive again with the Danish cartoon affair and the making of the controversial film Fitna in 2008 by Dutch MP Geert Wilders of the Party for Freedom (PVV).
+Following the murder of Theo van Gogh, a debate arose in the Netherlands about the limits of freedom of speech.
+This debate arose again when Danish cartoon affair and the making of the controversial film Fitna in 2008 by Dutch MP Geert Wilders of the Party for Freedom (PVV).
 Justice minister Ernst Hirsch Ballin of the Christian Democratic Appeal (CDA) party wished to revitalize a law on blasphemy and expand it with protecting non-religious philosophies of life.
 Since writer Gerard Reve was acquitted in 1966 for writing about intercourse with God as a donkey, the government had no longer prosecuted blasphemy.
-Minister Ballin met with opposition in parliament however, which wanted to completely abolish laws on blasphemy.
+Minister Ballin met with opposition in parliament however, wished to completely abolish laws on blasphemy.

 Lèse majesté

-Another law which might affect cartoons by Gregorius Nekschot is that of 'Lèse majesté.'
-The cartoonist has indeed drawn the majesty of queen Beatrix in compromising positions.
-The last time that such an offence, in an artistic expression, was prosecuted, was in 1969 when the majesty of queen Juliana was insulted by cartoonist Willem Holtrop who presented her as a red light district prostitute and was fined 200 guilders.
-However, the cartoons for which Nekschot was investigated did not include those of the queen in sexual explicit positions with the prime minister.
+Another law which might affect cartoons by Gregorius Nekschot is that of 'Lèse Majesté.'
+The cartoonist has indeed drawn the majesty of Queen Beatrix in compromising positions.
+The last time that such an offense, in an artistic expression, was prosecuted, was in 1969, when the majesty of Queen Juliana was insulted by cartoonist Willem Holtrop, who presented her as a red-light district prostitute, and was fined 200 guilders.
+However, the cartoons for which Nekschot was investigated did not include those of the queen in sexually explicit positions with the prime minister.